Monroe County, Missouri: State

 Monroe County is a part of Missouri's 10th District in the Missouri Senate and is currently represented by Jeanie Riddle (R-Fulton).

 Federal

 Monroe County is included in Missouri's 6th congressional district and is currently represented by Sam Graves (R-Tarkio) in the U.S. House of Representatives.

 Political culture

 During the 19th century and most of the 20th century Democrats controlled Monroe County.
 The county was one of only two jurisdictions in Missouri to be carried by Democrat George McGovern in the 1972 presidential election against incumbent Republican President Richard Nixon, the other being the city of St. Louis.
 Monroe County was first carried by a Republican in 1976 by John Danforth in the U.S. Senate race.
 In 1984, Ronald Reagan became the first Republican candidate for president to win the county.
 Since 2000, the county has voted Republican in federal and state elections, and now Republicans control two-thirds of elected county positions.
+The last Democratic candidate to crack 40% of the county's vote was Al Gore in 2000.
+Barack Obama received just under 40% of the vote in 2008 and around 34% in 2012.
+Donald Trump became the first Republican to carry over 70% of the county's vote, which he did in all three of his runs in 2016, 2020, and 2024.